raspy135/Qun-mk2/README.md

 Session is the biggest data unit of the synth.
 Session includes 8 preset buckets.
 Each bucket contains one preset with 8 pattern sequencer data.

 There is no "new session" function.
 The synth always create a new session when booting.
-Reboot the device for new sesion.
+Reboot the device to create a new sesion.

 Session button operations work in Parameter mode or Play mode